 The Citizenship Act also aims to protect workers who are victims of workplace retaliation from deportation.
 The bill also protects migrant and seasonal workers and increases penalties for employers who violate labor laws.

 The bill places an emphasis on smart border controls, authorizing additional funding for the DHS to implement technology plans that expedite screening and enhance ability to identify narcotics and other contraband at points of entry.
 The bill also provides funding for training and continuing education for agent and officer safety and professionalism at the border, with the intention of protecting border communities and individuals in CBP custody.
 Further, the bill provides funding for the development guidelines for standards of care for individuals, families, and children in CBP custody.

 By addressing the root cause of migration, the U.S. Citizenship Act aims to lay the framework for safe, lawful, and orderly migration.
 The bill provides funding to increase assistance to El Salvador, Guatemala, and Honduras, contingent on the countries taking steps to reduce corruption, violence, and poverty that cause people to flee.
 The bill also supports asylum seekers and vulnerable populations by eliminating one year deadline for filing asylum claims.
 The bill also proposed increased protections for those with U visas, T visas, and VAWA applicants, which includes raising the cap on U visas from 10,000 to 30,000.

 How Solano Can Help YOU

 With integral changes in legislation can come confusion for many and a multitude of questions.
 Having an attorney that is experienced in the ups and downs of immigration law can be instrumental in navigating the current immigration environment.
 Solano Law Firm has experienced and dedicated attorneys ready to help you through the immigration process.
-Call us today for a free case consultation to get the help you deserve.
+Call us today for a Free Case Evaluation to get the help you deserve.